 Interest and other expense (income) consists primarily of interest expense and the amortization of issuance costs from our Convertible Notes and Senior Secured Notes and the amortization of the debt discount on the Convertible Notes.
-Interest expense (income) was \$32.9 million, \$33.3 million and \$32.5 million for the years ended December 31, 2016, 2015 and 2014, respectively.
-The decrease in interest and other expense (income), net in 2016 as compared to 2015 was primarily due to the lowering of the debt balances due to the repayment of debt.
 Other expense and income were not significant.
-We expect interest and other expense (income) in 2017 to remain relatively consistent with 2016 levels.
+We expect interest and other expense (income) for 2018 to remain relatively consistent with the levels from 2017.